 This plan must be included in the School Improvement Plan and in the school’s annual progress report to the Board.

-Extended School Services
+ESS

-The Board shall provide extended school services consistent with students’ intervention plans and goals included as part of individual learning plans, requirements of 704 KAR 3:395, and local plans and procedures.
+ESS shall be provided to eligible students who are in the first year of the primary school program through grade twelve.
+Students shall be eligible to receive these services until they graduate from grade twelve or reach twenty-one (21) years of age, whichever comes first.
+The Board shall provide ESS consistent with students’ intervention plans and goals included as part of individual learning plans, requirements of 704 KAR 3:395, and local plans and procedures.

 For students eligible to attend ESS, the District shall:

-Identify learning goals and benchmarks for each student that, if achieved, indicate that the student may exit the extended school services program;
+Identify learning goals and benchmarks for each student that, if achieved, indicate that the student may exit the ESS program;

 Determine conditions under which a student's absence from the program may be considered excused or unexcused; and